I’m Natalie, and I’m super excited to share my story with you.

 I decided to start a YouTube channel because I found that I personally connected with people so much more if I saw them on video.

 I spent a lot of time on YouTube learning the ins and outs of using the platform.
-This led to finding Create and Go.
+This led to finding Create and Go, another website for teaching people how to make money online.

 I took a chance and bought Six Figure Blogger.

-Finally, I found a course that told me exactly how to create a monetization strategy for my business.
+This course showed me exactly how to create a monetization strategy for my business.

 I slowly started to implement everything I learned.